-CEO, Prince George’s County Public SchoolsMaryland
+Former CEO, Prince George’s County Public SchoolsMaryland

-Before becoming CEO, Goldson was deputy superintendent of teaching and learning, where she supported schools in the areas of curriculum and instruction; special education; testing; college and career readiness; and student services.
-She also held the roles of chief operating officer; associate superintendent for high schools; principal; assistant principal; mathematics instructional specialist; and math teacher.
+A product of PGCPS, Goldson spent her entire 32-year career with the district.
+Before becoming CEO, she was deputy superintendent of teaching and learning.
+In that role, she supported schools in the areas of curriculum and instruction; special education; testing; college and career readiness; and student services.
+Goldson was also chief operating officer; associate superintendent for high schools; principal; assistant principal; mathematics instructional specialist; and math teacher.